-The long walk along the ridge again passes a succession of tumuli (otherwise known as Barrows) which are neolithic or Bronze Age burial mounds of stones and earth raised over graves.
-These high areas were settled 8000 years ago affording some safety and security from the lower lying wet lands below.
+The long walk along the ridge again passes a succession of tumuli (otherwise known as Barrows) which are Neolithic or Bronze Age burial mounds of stones and earth raised over graves.
+These high areas were settled 8000 years ago affording some safety and security from the lower lying wetlands below.

-Tumuli are usually found outside of settlements and villages, either side of a these ancient paths or tracks.
+Tumuli are usually found outside of settlements and villages, either side of ancient paths or tracks.

-We can now enjoy the long easy descent back to sea level and Southease.
+You can now enjoy the long easy descent back to sea level and Southease.
 Pause for a moment to admire the rather beautiful 11 century church with its round tower topped with a conical steeple.